giorgiogamba/Reminder/README.md

 I think that programming is amazing but staying safe is better :D

 ## DEVELOPMENT
-By now, the project creates a test notification and fires it every 5 minutes
+The project can create multiple notifications with different timings handled indipendently

+## EXECUTION
+run `$ python3 wrc/main.py`

 ## FURTHER DEVELPMENTS
 Possible further developments:
-1. Creation of multiple notifications sent at the same time
-2. GUI for easy notification creation by the user
+1. GUI for easy notification creation by the user